What is a Lincoln Valuation?

 2. Share price at fair value

 Share Price = Lincoln Valuation

-We allow a greater scope within the premium range because of the very nature of our Star Stock selection process where we are often looking at fundamentally superior stocks who command some premium be put on them as they are better than peers.
+We allow a greater scope within the premium range because of the very nature of our Star Stock selection process where we are often looking at fundamentally superior stocks that usually command a premium relative to peers.

 3. Share price at a premium